Best Overall Medicare Company (2021)

 We also looked for companies that offer good plan choices without becoming overly complicated.
 Having several plans to choose from is great; getting lost in a sea of options can make shopping even more difficult.

 As always, our top picks have a good reputation for customer service and reasonable rates that offer good value to their customers.
 We took into consideration the government’s Medicare plan ratings, the National Committee for Quality Assurance (NCQA) ratings, and our own research to determine value.

 Medicare plans vary from state to state.
 We tried to choose companies that offer coverage in as wide an area as possible, but these picks may not be available everywhere.

 Our Top Medicare Company Recommendations

 These three companies provide every option under one roof and do it with great service and great plans.

-The third-largest health insurance provider in the nation, Aetna is poised to expand its reach with the upcoming merger with CVS pharmacies.
+The third-largest health insurance provider in the nation, Aetna is expanded its reach with the recent merger with CVS pharmacies.
 They have a full range of Medicare products, including both PPO and HMO Medicare Advantage options.
 The plans are easy to understand and easy to select.

 Aetna is rated very well by the NCQA, and although they do have room for improvement in their government rating they perform well overall.
 With a large network and solid plans, they’re a good choice for all your Medicare needs.